Skip to content

 4-bit Arithmetic Circuit

-The 4-bit arithmetic circuit has four full adders to make a four bit adder.
+The 4-bit arithmetic circuit has four full adders to make a four-bit adder.
 Four 4:1 multiplexers are used to choose different operations.
-There are two 4-bit inputs (A and B) and one 4 bit output (D).
-Each bit of input B is connected to the corresponding Y input of full adder through the multiplexer whereas each bit of input A is connected directly to X input of full adder.
+There are two 4-bit inputs (A and B) and one 4-bit output (D).
+Each bit of input B is connected to the corresponding Y input of the full adder through the multiplexer, whereas each bit of input A is connected directly to the X input of the full adder.
 The output of the circuit is calculated from the following arithmetic sum.

 D = X+Y+Cin

-Here X input is always equals to A input wheres Y input can be B, B, 0 or 1 according to the selection lines (S1 and S0) of multiplexer.
-Cin is the input carrry which can be equal to 0 or 1.
-By controlling the value of selection lines and input carry it is possible to generate eight arithmetic micro operations shown in below table.
+Here, X input is always equal to A input wheres Y input can be B, B, 0, or 1 according to the selection lines (S1 and S0) of the multiplexer.
+Cin is the input carry, which can be equal to 0 or 1.
+By controlling the value of selection lines and input carry, it is possible to generate eight arithmetic micro operations shown in the table below.

 S1S0CinYD = X+Y+CinMicro Operations